 Our Sustainably Sourced Ingredients

-Our beeswax wrap recipe includes three ingredients; all in which are organic and have been farmed and harvested using sustainable practices.
+Our beeswax wrap recipe includes three ingredients; all in which have been farmed and harvested using sustainable practices.
 Since the beginning, this has been our top priority as a business.

 The beeswax we use comes from ‘Country Bee Honey Farm’ located close by on Vancouver Island.
 Their hives are as organic as a hive can get as they use no antibiotics or pesticides.